outreachy/website/README.md

 Anyone who faces under-representation, systemic bias, or discrimination in the technology industry of their country is invited to apply.

+# Outreachy-specific terms

+Please use the gender-neutral ["they/them" pronouns](http://pronoun.is/they) and gender-neutral language to refer to all Outreachy participants.

+The Outreachy community uses the following terms:

+ * **FOSS:** Free and Open Source Software.
+ * **Project:** A series of intern tasks to improve FOSS.
+ * **Community:** A community is a set of related projects.
+For instance, if Django participated as an Outreachy community, the community might mentor projects to improve Django core functionality, Django extensions, or Django documentation.
+ * **Mentor:** A mentor defines a project.
+They work with applicants to help them complete contributions to the project during the application process.
+A mentor selects an applicant to be the intern for their project.
+The mentor works remotely with the selected intern during the internship.
+An intern can have one or more mentors.
+Most Outreachy mentors only mentor one intern.
+ * **Coordinator:** Each internship project must be associated with a FOSS community participating in Outreachy.
+That community provides funding for interns, either directly from community funds, or by finding a company or foundation to sponsor interns.
+Each community has one or more coordinators, who review submitted projects, approve mentors, set internship funding sources, and generally provide a communication link between the mentors and Outreachy organizers.
+Some smaller communities have only one coordinator, who is also the only mentor.
+ * **Outreachy organizers:** There is a small set of organizers who oversee the entire Outreachy program.
+They communicate with coordinators about funding, onboard new communities, review intern feedback, authorize intern payments, answer questions, and promote the program to potential applicants.
+ * **Applicant:** During the application process, Outreachy applicants make contributions to projects and apply to be an Outreachy intern.
+ * **Intern:** An accepted applicant works with a mentor for three months during the internship period.

 # Current state of Outreachy tech

 The Outreachy web presence is in a couple of different places: